AxiomOfChoices/Typst/Research/Winter 2024/Masters Thesis/Masters Thesis.typ

 The first condition informally means that $X^perp$ is a dilation-like vector field, because under its first order vector field flow volumes increase. \
 The second condition informally means that our scale function $lambda$ is increasing in the direction of $X^perp$, so just like in Euclidean space as balls increase in radius their mean curvature decreases. \
+The third and fourth conditions are technical conditions needed for convergence.
-The third condition is necessary for area to decrease along the normal flow we will construct.
+The last condition is necessary for area to decrease along the normal flow we will construct.

 Our flow will consist of two steps,
 + First we will use a time dependent conformal vector field $X(t) = X^perp + X^top (1-t/T_0)$ for some constant $T_0$, we will consider the flow with velocity